sanjay-azad/en/docs/ai.md

 You might answer that we have consciousness and willpower that set us apart from the AI agents.
 But isn't our so-called willpower being hacked by these AI algorithms when we realise that the decisions made by the AI are better and more efficient than what we could have come up with our own consciousness?
 When you allow YouTube recommend you videos, you say that machine knows me more than I do.
 When you ask the GPS to help you navigate, you say I trust science more than my cognition.

 So, the age of AI has already started.
 It is not about a future war between humanity and a bot army.
 It is about manipulation and your quest for knowledge.
 AI as a science and maths is in itself not bad.
-It becomes bad when it gives an edge to a company or organisation and help build 'Company Intelligence'.
+It becomes bad when it gives an edge to a company or organisation and helps build 'Company Intelligence'.

 With advancements in intelligent systems, the boundaries are getting blurred as to where the reality ends and where AI starts.
 Humans are hooked while the machines are learning.